komalpreet25/Nmap-Tool/Host-discovery/No-Ping-Scan.md

 | `-sn`  | Host discovery only, no port scan             |
 | `-Pn`  | Skip host discovery and assume host is online |

----

-## Key Interview Questions

-### What does -Pn do in Nmap?

-It skips host discovery and treats the target as online.

-### Why would you use -Pn?

-When ICMP or other discovery probes are blocked by a firewall.

-### Does -Pn guarantee that a host is online?

-No. Nmap simply assumes the host is online and attempts to scan it.

-### Is -Pn faster than normal scanning?

-No. It is usually slower because Nmap scans targets without first verifying whether they are active.

-### What is the difference between -sn and -Pn?

-`-sn` performs only host discovery, while `-Pn` skips host discovery and proceeds directly to scanning.